Department for HIV, Tuberculosis, Hepatitis and Sexually Transmitted Infections

 Illustration with circles and arrows

-At-a-glance accountability dashboard for progress on global strategies for HIV, Hepatitis and STIs with status on impact indicators, services delivered, and adoption of WHO policies.
+At-a-glance accountability dashboard for progress on global strategies for HIV, hepatitis and STIs with status on impact indicators, services delivered, and adoption of WHO policies.
 Country scorecards measure progress towards HIV incidence and mortality, and reaching service targets.

 Publications